 25th anniversary for the CAMP!

-Making American music come alive again!
+Helping to make American music come alive again!

-with numerous pages in the five main areas listed at the top right of this page.
+Refer to the five main areas listed at the top right of this page.

-Attention All Teachers and Researchers!
+Attention Musicians, Teachers and Researchers!

-The information and recordings available from the CAMP can be of use to you in your teaching or for your research.
+The information and recordings available from the CAMP can be of use to you in your performance, teaching or for your research when writing a book or article.
+If you have an area of interest and wish to inquire if music or recordings are available, write to the CAMP -- click here

 The CAMP needs your support

-and a rare recording of the poignant hymn sung at President Abraham Lincoln's funeral in 1865,
+including a rare recording of the poignant hymn sung at President Abraham Lincoln's funeral in 1865,

 "Farewell Father, Friend and Guardian" --